jlouis/graphql-erlang/README.md

 releases less than 1.0.0 in certain situations.
 The changelog mentions the compatibility issues you are likely to encounter.

+* 0.10.0 - New feature update:
+  - Fix: null-value resolution.
+In some cases, execution could not correctly resolve `null` values in the system in the right way.
+  - Refactor the dungeon SUITE test cases so they are easier to maintain in the future.
+  - Feature: Support 3-tuple responses in GraphQL resolvers.
+Tuples of the form `{ok, Result, [Terms]}` are now allowed, and the given Terms will be collected in the final response in an unspecified order.
+This allows resolvers to send back auxilliary data through the graph system and handle these at the top level later on.
+This functionality is currently *experimental* until we figure out if there is a simpler solution to the problem of getting side-channel data out of the Graph and back to the execution engine.
+  - Refactor: Rework the way Scalars are resolved in the system.
+Streamline different variants of scalar resolution into the same code path.
+    This paves the way for lots of future code removal in the system and lots of simplification down the road.
+  - Refactor: Replace special built-in resolves with injected resolvers to make them closer to user-defined resolvers in their operation.
+This also simplifies code.
+  - Feature: Support *experimental* concurrent and parallel query in the execution engine.
+This allows different parts of the query to execute individually which improves latency of the system as a whole.
+The feature is currently tested in a way to make sure it is in "symbiosis" with the rest of the system.
+Once it has proven to be stable, it will be documented.
 * 0.9.0 - Stability update:
   - Lager is not a dependency anymore.
 The library is completely independent of anything but `kernel` and `stdlib` now.